Skip to content

 But why is 16:9 video the standard aspect ratio for so many platforms?

-It turns out 16:9 is the mathematical middle ground between traditional 4:3 and the 2:35 cinematic widescreen format.
-Modern TV screens are optimized for 16:9 and so are most computer monitors.
 That’s why YouTube and other video sites use it as their baseline.
 They want their content to look good whether it’s on your computer screen or streamed to your television.

 Common Aspect Ratios For Social Media Videos